ActiveMargins/DCouttsWeb/content/post/2021-03-16-let-s-do-the-time-warp-again/index.md

 ![alt="Extracted and mapped shape centroids" ](/img/2021-03-16-let-s-do-the-time-warp-again/ClustersImage100.png)

-Focusing in on cluster 3, a spatial buffer was applied to look for examples of these wells either cluster 3 wells or no wells within 3 km radius.
-This spatial buffering exercise returned a list of 12 wells that could be investigated futher to see whether modern completion techniques could be used to enhance the production.
-Again, this is only for the Cardium Formation but could easily be applied to a different formation or a specific pool and for other fluids.
+Focusing in on cluster 3, a 3 km spatial buffer was applied to look for areas where cluster 3 wells were alone or near other cluster 3 wells.
+This spatial buffering exercise returned a list of 12 wells that could be investigated further to see whether modern completion techniques could be used to enhance the production.
+Again, this analysis was only for the Cardium Formation (Alberta, Canada) but could easily be applied to a different formation or a specific pool and for other fluids.

 ## Applications to other time series datasets